aleen42/PersonalWiki/post/presentational_and_container_components/presentational_and_container_components.md

 - Are usually generated using [higher order components](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750) such as `connect()` from React Redux, `createContainer()` from Relay, or `Container.create()` from Flux Utils, rather than written by hand.
 - Examples: `UserPage`, `FollowersSidebar`, `StoryContainer`, `FollowedUserList`.

+I put them in different folders to make this distinction clear.

+### Benefits of This Approach

+- Better separation of concerns.
+You understand your app and your UI better by writing components this way.
+- Better reusability.
+You can use the same presentational component with completely different state sources, and turn those into separate container components that can be further reused.
+- Presentational components are essentially your app’s “palette”.
+You can put them on a single page and let the designer tweak all their variations without touching the app’s logic.
+You can run screenshot regression tests on that page.
+- This forces you to extract “layout components” such as Sidebar, Page, ContextMenu and use this.props.children instead of duplicating the same markup and layout in several container components.